jimfulton/pycharm-170320/slides.rst

 Durable
   Changes made to the database persist reliably

-Transactions/ACID shouldn't be traded away lightly
+ACID shouldn't be traded away lightly
 =======================================================

 A quote from the O'Reilly Mongo DB book: